Vovke/angular-file-downloader/README.md

     parameters:
-        `url` - file url to download from `additionalHeaders` - headers object that should be added
+        `url` - file url to download from
+        `mime` - content mime type should be set, default `text/plain` will be used if not set `additionalHeaders` - headers object that should be added

 ### Package managers ###